wiishal/Conversational/README.md

 ### What is a Chatbot?

-A **chatbot** is an AI-driven software application that can simulate human conversation.
+A **Chatbot** is an AI-driven software application that can simulate human conversation.
 It processes user inputs and generates meaningful responses based on its training data and algorithms.
 In this project, multiple chatbots allow users to engage in different types of conversations.

 ### Role of LangChain.js